getify/foi-lang/formalization-work/Foi-Specification.md

 };
 ```

-This rule is what makes Foi's tail-position analysis a structural property of the AST rather than a control-flow analysis (§3.4).
+Tail position is therefore a structural property of the AST (§3.4).

 #### §3.3.3 Pipeline body: `#> stage #> stage ...`